 Tired of the same old boring computer cases everywhere I decided in 2006 to build my own pc case.
-Inspired by lots of mods around the web like this modification on HardOCP.
+Inspiration came from mods around the web like this modification on HardOCP or this one.
 I knew that I also wanted an Apple G4 case fitted to accommodate standard x86 PC components.
 Another good source for information was this modification.
 Some expensive auctioning at eBay and a lot of drilling later I had such a special PC myself.
 Groovy, baby!

 I have seen modifications to G4 cases which just stuck everything into the case without keeping the old layout.
 Those are of course not able to open the PC while running, which is the coolest effect of the G4 case.